What is phenotype expansion?

 Some examples of phenotype expansion: COL12A1 and SMARCA2

 Let's come to a couple of examples, which may help us to better understand the meaning of phenotype expansion in Medical Genetics.
 We'll consider two genes: COL12A1 and SMARCA2.

-In a study by Punetha et al., 2019 (PMID: 27348394), the authors suggests to expand the clinical picture of COL12A1-related congenital myopathies as they found a heterozygous missense mutation in a patient with a intermediate phenotype between the the known associated milder Bethlem-like myopathy and a severe congenital form with failure to attain ambulation.
+In a study by Punetha et al., 2019 (PMID: 27348394), the authors suggest expanding the clinical picture of COL12A1-related congenital myopathies as they found a heterozygous missense mutation in a patient with an intermediate phenotype between the known associated milder Bethlem-like myopathy and a severe congenital form with failure to attain ambulation.
 The authors concluded that their case expands the phenotypic spectrum for COL121A1 disorder.
 Again, in another study on the COL12A1 gene (Mohassel et al., 2019, PMID: 31509352), the authors highlight that the full phenotypic spectrum of the COL12A1-related disease is not yet delineated.

 Coming now to SMARCA2: heterozygous mutations in the SMARCA2 gene have been so far associated with Nicolaides-Baraitser syndrome, which is characterized by severe mental retardation, early-onset seizures, short stature, dysmorphic facial features, and sparse hair.
 Recently, it has been published that mutations in the SMARCA2 gene that clustered outside the helicase domain cause a new recognizable syndrome with intellectual disability, with the distinctive trait of blepharophimosis (PMID: 32694869).